Spectrum of Rota-Baxter operators: Introduction

 b) There exists a natural~$n$ such that for every RB-operator~$R$ of weight~$\lambda$ on $A$ one can find $0\leq k\leq n$ such that $R^k(R+\lambda\id)^{n-k}(1) = 0$ holds.
 Moreover, $\rb_\lambda(A)\leq 2n$.

 When $\charr F = 0$, the part a) of the Theorem holds even if $A$ is algebraic (see~\S3).

 In~\S5 (Theorem~3), we state another important property of Rota---Baxter operators.
-Given a unital algebraic algebra $A$ and an RB-operator~$R$ of nonzero weight on~$A$, the minimal polynomial of the element $R(1)$ has no multiple roots.
-This result allows us to extend and reprove some results from~\cite{Unital} including the diagonalizibilty of $R(1)$ for an RB-operator~$R$ of nonzero weight on the matrix algebra $M_n(F)$ over a field of characteristic zero.
+Given a unital algebraic algebra $A$ and an RB-operator~$R$ of nonzero weight on~$A$, \underline{the minimal polynomial of the element $R(1)$ has no multiple roots}.
+This result allows us to rethink two of the three main results from~\cite{Unital}.
+One of them said that every Rota---Baxter operator of nonzero weight on the Grassmann algebra is splitting.
+Another one was diagonalizibilty of $R(1)$ for an RB-operator~$R$ of nonzero weight on the matrix algebra $M_n(F)$ over a field of characteristic zero.
+Now, we clarify the common nature of both these results, which concerns the minimal polynomial of $R(1)$.

 In~\S6, we compute the Rota---Baxter $\lambda$-index for different algebras: a sum of fields, the matrix algebra $M_n(F)$, its subalgebra $t_n(F)$ of not strictly upper-triangular matrices, the simple Jordan algebra $J_n(f)$ of a nondegenerate symmetric bilinear form~$f$, and the matrix (split) Cayley---Dickson algebra $C(F)$.